RheOx Device for Chronic Bronchitis

 The trial does not specify if you need to stop all current medications, but if you are on anticoagulants (blood thinners), you must be able to stop them for at least seven days before the procedure.
 Also, you cannot participate if you are taking more than 10 mg of prednisolone or prednisone per day.

-What data supports the effectiveness of the RheOx treatment for chronic bronchitis?
+What prior data suggests that the RheOx device is safe for chronic bronchitis?

 This trial is for adults with chronic bronchitis for at least two years, an FEV1 between 30-80% of predicted, and a history of COPD exacerbations.
 They must have smoked the equivalent of ten pack-years and be able to undergo bronchoscopies.
 Exclusions include recent arrhythmias or lung cancer, severe other medical conditions, participation in another study within six weeks, inability to walk over 100 meters in six minutes, recent smoking or respiratory infections.